 - a.
 Before the game, the Referee shall toss a coin at midfield, in the presence of not more than two captains from each team and another game official, first designating the captain of the visiting team to call the coin toss. - b.
-The winner of the coin toss has first possession.
-The loser chooses which end of the field to defend in the first half and shall have first possession in the second half.
-There is no possibility to defer a choice to the second half.
+The winner of the coin toss has one of the following choices. - 1.
+Start the first half OR second half on offense (not both). - 2.
+Which end of the field they will defend. - c.
+The losing captain will make their choice from the remaining option. - d.
+The second half will start with teams defending opposite goal lines.